-Please email completed “Group Registration Form” to Dave Gevock (firstname.lastname@example.org) by 10 AM on September 16th.
+Please email completed “Group Registration Form” to Dave Gevock (email@example.com) by noon on September 15th.

 Fall Conference Housing Information